DanielHjelm/ReindeerLichens/web_server/README.md

 # Web server

-This directory contains all the code for the Next.js web server which is used to see available images in database as well as labeling them using region growin and/or the machine learning model.
+This directory contains all the code for the Next.js web server which is used to see available images in database and labeling them using region growing and/or the machine learning model.

 ## Install dependencies
 ```bash